schlich/loomio_help/content/facilitators_guide/underway/index.md

 You can apply a “project management” mindset to facilitation, designing for questions like:

-* * What are the dependencies (what’s the critical path, which things need to be done first to enable other things)?
+* What are the dependencies (what’s the critical path, which things need to be done first to enable other things)?
-* What’s the most important bits to focus on?
+* What are the most important bits to focus on?
 What can be left out?
 * What is an achievable scope to tackle at a given time to get to a useful place with the time, energy, and information available?

 It’s important not to try to “boil the ocean”, and instead break things down into manageable chunks.
 You can build toward a bigger outcome in a series of smaller pieces.
-It’s often better to achieve something small but useful than to fail to reach any conclusions.
+It’s often better to achieve something small but useful, than to fail to reach any conclusions.
 It’s also possible to get too bogged down in details and fail to hit the bigger issues.

 In a collaboration, no one knows exactly what will emerge, so scope must evolve with the discussion.
 Whether branching out at a given moment is a distraction or an evolution is a judgement call.
 Too much rigidity and too much flexibility can both be damaging.
-Often times it’s not about whether something is relevant or not relevant, but a question of sequence and timing in terms of what will be most constructive.
+Often times it’s not about whether something is relevant or not, but a question of sequence and timing in terms of what will be most constructive.

 > If you plan a session with multiple, interlinked parts – each one building on the other, and all leading to a life-changing, mind-exploding conclusion – and you can pull it off, then that’s amazing.
 But more often than not, a complicated session will go over-time and may not hit the participant’s wants and needs. -- Silvia Zuur

 ## A series of small yes's
 Lumping too many conversations together simply creates confusion.
 Frustrated groups are often helped by breaking things down.
-If an issue seems hopeless complex or conflicted, it can be possible to separate out individual questions and reach consensus on them, starting with the easiest things to agree.
+If an issue seems hopeless, complex or conflicted, it can be possible to separate out individual questions and reach consensus on them, starting with the easiest things to agree.
 Then when it comes to points of disagreement, you can pare it down to only the crux of the issues and work on them in a focused way.

 On Loomio